deckar01/EMA-VFI/README.md

 ## Strategy

-1. Model the video frames from a sparse camera array as set of parallel timelines.
+1. Model the video frames from a sparse camera array as a set of parallel timelines.
-2. Interpolate the frame rate of each timelines.
+2. Interpolate the frame rate of each timeline.
 3. Interpolate the camera angles between timelines.

 ```